Hymns Are Old Burned Up Plastic Bottles

 “Dad, it’s not trash, it’s a treasure!”

-And then it dawned on me what it was.
 This past summer, Aspen celebrated his 10th birthday by having a campout.
-We invited several friends and their Dads to join us for hotdogs by the campfire, crazy games running around in the dark with flashlights, sleeping together in one giant tent, and breakfast the following morning.
+We invited several friends and their Dads to join us for hot dogs by the campfire, crazy games, running around in the dark with flashlights, sleeping together in one huge tent, and breakfast the next morning.
 It was an unforgettable experience!
 He was laughing, playing with friends, spending time with Dad, coming of age, testing his limits, enjoying s’mores, sleeping outside, and drinking soda – a rare treat!
+The picture above is Aspen waiting for his friends to arrive.

 But the original purpose for that bottle wasn’t to be memorialized.
 It was to carry the content.
 The content had a purpose: refreshing.
 That was the intended function of the bottle.
 And now that its original purpose has passed, it has taken on another purpose.